YehudaGurovich/Advanced-Computer-Networks/Labs/Final Assignment/assignment/proposalv2.md

 1. **Step 1**: Execute the downloaded file and monitor network traffic to observe packet transmissions.
 2. **Step 2**: Use Wireshark to capture and analyze the network packets.
-3. **Step 3**: Trace the UDP packets in Wireshark to extract the transmitted message.
+3. **Step 3**: Follow the UDP stream for the packets in Wireshark to extract the transmitted message.

 ### Result